Chulii/omavibes/README.md

 >
 > Hopefully you enjoy it.

+## What is OmaVibes?
+OmaVibes is an Omarchy bar widget that lets you play mechanical keyboard sound effects while typing.

+It uses **wayvibes**, a keyboard sound runtime that plays sounds in response to keyboard input.
+The required runtime is bundled with OmaVibes, so no separate wayvibes installation is required.

+---
 ## Features

 * **Omarchy bar integration** — Open OmaVibes directly from the top bar.